Management - Graduate

 Marketing Management in the Digital World (1245)

-The M.Sc. program in Marketing Management in the digital world provides students with a broad perspective on the world of business and management and a deep understanding of the ways of achieving the organization’s goals through marketing activities.
-The program is based on core studies that expose the students to the main principles of the world of management and the latest areas of knowledge in marketing.
+The M.Sc. specialization in Marketing Management in the digital world provides students with a broad perspective on the world of business and management and a deep understanding of the ways of achieving the organization’s goals through marketing activities.
+The specialization is based on core studies that expose the students to the main principles of the world of management and the latest areas of knowledge in marketing.
 In addition, students can focus on specific tracks such as marketing mix in the digital world, marketing without geographical borders, and marketing communications in today’s social world.

 Students who choose the track without thesis acquire a broad education that develops their professional and research capabilities in the area through the relevant marketing theories and models.
 Outstanding students who are interested in taking on a research project or in continuing on to doctoral studies may choose a research track and write a thesis that constitutes a prerequisite for doctoral studies in marketing (subject to finding a supervisor and obtaining the approval of the head of the program).